K3D-tools/K3D-jupyter/docs/source/why_using_k3d_jupyter/index.rst

 much more sophisticated visualization pipelines.

 An example could be an unstructured volumetric grid with some scalar field.
-K3D does not support this kind of data, but it can be preprocessed using VTK_ to -- for example -- mesh it with colour coded values.
+K3D does not support this kind of data, but it can be preprocessed using PyVista_ to -- for example -- mesh it with colour coded values.
 Moreover, if such preprocessing produced a mesh with a small or moderate number of triangles (:math:`<10^5`), then it could be interactively explored by